igniterealtime/Smack/documentation/roster.md

 The presence information will likely change often, and it's also possible for the roster entries to change or be deleted.
 To listen for changing roster and presence data, a RosterListener should be used.
-To be informed about all changes to the roster the RosterListener should be registered before logging into the XMPP server.
+To be informed about all changes to the roster, the RosterListener should be registered before logging into the XMPP server.
 The following code snippet registers a RosterListener with the Roster that prints any presence changes in the roster to standard out.
 A normal client would use similar code to update the roster UI with the